-The pain during tummy tuck recovery does not outweigh the amazing results afterwards.
+The pain during tummy tuck recovery does not outweigh the amazing results afterward.
 Keep in mind, the human psyche is extremely masterful at dramatizing a painful recovery scene before we have experienced the event.
 The truth is, nothing about the tummy tuck recovery is excruciating.

-The discomfort after a tummy tuck comes, not from the incision (which will actually be numb for some time), but from the muscle tightening.
-Patients find normal activities such as standing up straight, walking up stairs and getting out of a seated position or bed uncomfortable because the core muscles are sore after being sewn together from the breast bone to the pubic bone.
+The discomfort after a tummy tuck comes not from the incision, which will actually be numb for some time, but from the muscle tightening.
+Patients find normal activities such as standing up straight, walking up stairs, and getting out of a seated position or bed uncomfortable because the core muscles are sore after being sewn together from the breast bone to the pubic bone.

 Patients go back to working out at 4 to 6 weeks post-tummy tuck.
 Some report small muscle “zingers” with workouts or yoga, which is completely normal.
-However, we advise patients to go back to working out slowly and back off it it hurts.
+However, we advise patients to go back to working out slowly and back off if it hurts.
 Many of our extremely active patients get back to working out sooner and report stronger core strength as an added benefit.

-In addition to using a no-drain tummy tuck technique and prescribing the best oral pain medications available, Dr. Vath, Dr. Wolfe, and Dr. Steinwald offer EXPAREL for long-lasting pain control.
+In addition to using a no-drain tummy tuck technique and prescribing the best oral pain medications available, Dr. Vath, Dr. Wolfe, and Dr. Steinwald offer EXPAREL® for long-lasting pain control.
 This non-narcotic, non-opioid pain reliever is injected directly into the abdominal tissue, fascia, and muscles during surgery.
 It is effective in managing pain for up to 72 hours post-op.

 Set yourself up for 2 weeks of doing nothing but recovering.
 Carrie and I counsel patients about getting into the “recovery mindset.”
 Most of us modern women are busy and overscheduled.
-We do it all, from working, cooking, rearing children, exercising, and volunteer work.
+We do it all: From working, cooking, rearing children, exercising, to volunteer work.
 We like to think we are superhuman.
 This notion can make for a frustrating and uncomfortable recovery process because we aren’t able to keep up with the demands and responsibilities of “normal” life during the first 2 weeks post-surgery.

-Patient Counselor to Dr. Vath
+Patient counselor to Dr. Vath